steveseguin/electroncapture/README.md

-This is the **Electron Capture app**, created for OBS.Ninja users.
+This is the **Electron Capture app**, created for <a href="https://obs.ninja">OBS.Ninja</a> users.
 It's designed to allow for easy "Screen Capturing" of OBS.Ninja live video streams using applications like OBS.

 <a href="https://github.com/steveseguin/electroncapture#links-to-downloads-below">Jump to Downloads Section</a>